 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them as the context requires.
 “We”, “us” and “our” means YellowWood Adventures Limited.

-1.2 Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a booking receipt.
-This receipt will be sent to the party leader.
-Please check this receipt carefully as soon as you receive it.
-Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (five days for tickets).
-We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.
+1.2 Subject to the availability of your chosen arrangements (including optional extras and meeting any additional requirements), we will send you (booker/party leader) a confirmation email as soon as we are able.
+Please check this email carefully as soon as you receive it and contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete.
+It may not be possible to make changes later and we regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out.
+We will do our best to rectify any mistake notified to us outside these time limits but you may be asked to cover any costs involved in doing so.

 1.4 You will receive an email from the Travel Trust Association (TTA) of the UK outlining how your monies are financially protected by them for the duration of the adventure

-2.2 The balance of the holiday cost must be received by us not less than 3 months prior to the departure date.
+2.2 Under our flexible booking conditions in response to the Covid-19 pandemic, the balance of the holiday is due 56 days before your adventure begins.
 We will send you a reminder email.
-If we do not receive all payments due (including any surcharge where applicable) in full and on time after we have tried to contact you to remind you of the payments due, we are entitled to assume that you wish to cancel your booking.
+If we do not receive all payments due (including any surcharge where applicable) in full and on time after we have tried to contact you with a payment reminder, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all payments made or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 5 depending on the date we reasonably treat your booking as cancelled.

 2.3 In the case of international payments you should ensure that the full invoice amount is received by us, after all bank charges have been levied.